skip to main content

 in biophilic moodboards

 Biophilic design moodboard explaining unexpected stimuli in interiors: 1.
-Curtains moving in the wind..
+Curtains moving in the wind.
 2. Landscape with grass swinging.
 3. Shadows casting on a table.

 Credits (from top left): Patrick Ponseele, Bas van den Eijkhof, Block 722.
 Moodboard: anooi studio

-unexpected stimuli and wellbeing
+about unexpected stimuli

 Sensory experiences naturally happen outdoors and can easily become part of indoor life by means of outdoor views.